borenstein-lab/MIMOSA2shiny/docs/settings.md

 Other non-linear models may be provided as options in the future.

 ## Run MIMOSA
 Once you have selected all options, push this button to run your analysis.
 Analysis runtime depends on the numbers of samples, microbiome taxa, and metabolites in your dataset.
-Analyses using OLS regression typically only take a minute or two; analyses using rank-based regression may take ~10 minutes.
+Analyses using OLS regression typically only take a minute or two; analyses using rank-based regression may take 5-10 minutes.

+If your connection to the server is lost mid-analysis, it may be due to server load - please try again later.
+If the analysis finishes but then disconnects while examining the results, you can still download a zipped directory of your results from the server using the provided link.